 This analysis of female homicide victims in America is limited to cases involving one female victim and one male offender.
 Supplemental data on age and race of victim, the type of weapon used, the relationship of victim to offender, and the circumstances of the murder are provided for each state as follows:

-Rates of females killed by males in single victim/single offender incidents by state were computed using reported incidents by state and female population estimates for 1997 from the U.S. Bureau of the Census.
+Rates of females killed by males in single victim/single offender incidents by state were computed using reported incidents by state and female population estimates for 1999 from the U.S. Census Bureau.

 States were ranked by their female homicide rates.
 Rates were rounded to the second decimal place.